-Have ideas such as “Diets never work” or “I’m stupid” ever cross your mind?
-Have you ever felt like today will just be a day where everything works against you?
+Have you ever had thoughts such as “Diets never work” or “I’m stupid” cross your mind?
+Have you ever felt like today will be one of those days where everything will work against you?
 How do these statements make you feel?
 Do you agree or disagree?

 This article contains: